Inside the ‘nasty’ feud between Trump and the Republican governor he blames for losing Georgia

 The tensions have surprised Republicans in Georgia, many of whom assumed for much of the year that at least some of the apparent chill between Trump and Kemp was staged, because the governor did not want to appear to be too close to Trump ahead of a potential rematch with Abrams.

 Kemp clearly has had his eye on his reelection bid all year.
 Kemp’s narrow win over Abrams in 2018 was dominated by the debate over voting rights and voter suppression.
-Abrams characterized Kemp as an architect of the disenfranchisement of hundreds of thousands of Georgians, mostly people of color, through an extensive purge of the state’s voter registrations.
+Abrams characterized Kemp as an architect of the disenfranchisement of hundreds of thousands of Georgians, mostly people of color, through an extensive culling of the state’s voter roll.

 Raffensperger said in an email statement that Trump’s loss was simply the result of “changing demographics,” which have made the state more politically diverse and competitive.
 He also stressed that the Republicans’ full focus now should be on holding the two Senate seats.